 In recent years, the battle for the first page of Google has been tough.
 More importantly, it’s harder than ever to stand out in the ocean of online information.
 So, how do you get your content found by potential customers?
 Through content optimisation, of course.
-Or, in other words, the updating or adjusting of the content on your website to make it more attractive to search engines.
+Or, in other words, the updating or adjusting of the content on your website to make it more attractive to browsers using search engines.

 Consider your target audience

 Create website copy that is relevant to your target audience.
 How?
 Your audience is looking for information to guide them towards make decisions.
 Use your copy to answer important questions you think your audience may ask.
 Make a list of these questions your customers may have and address each of these with bullet points or numbered lists.
 Always ensure that you wrap up each customer question with a clear and concise call to action, summary or directions on next steps to take.
 You can add even more value to every concern by making it easy for your audience to share the information on social media.

 Keep SEO principles in mind

 Writing good website content means that you must create copy that is Search Engine Optimisation-friendly (SEO-friendly) by selecting keywords targeted at your specific audience.
 These keywords are the terms your audience might be entering into Google to find your products or services.
 You must include these keywords in your website content in a structured way.
 Once you have determined these keywords with a keyword planner tool you can write your copy using the following structure.

 - Include the keyword in your page URL

 - Include the keyword in your page META Title